 Work Anywhere:

-Since it’s online, use can access it from anywhere whether it’s their home, the office, or while traveling.
+Since it’s online, users can access it from anywhere, whether at home, the office, or while travelling.
 This flexibility is possible because the software is hosted online.

 Always Updated: